jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Inter-Socket Communication
 .notes GT/s is gigatransfers per seconds - how many times signals are sent per second.
 Not a bus, but a point to point interface for connections between sockets in a NUMA platform, or from processors to I/O and peripheral controllers.
 DDR = double data rate, two data transferred per clock cycle.
-HT could theoretically be up to 32 bits per transmission, but hasn't been done that I know of yet.
+HT could theoretically be up to 32 bits per transmission, but hasn't been done yet that I know of.
 HT can be used for more than linking processors - has applications in as well.
 Processors "snoop" on each other, and certain actions are announced on external pins to make changes visible to others.
 The address of the cache line is visible through the address bus.

 * Uses Quick Path Interconnect links (QPI, Intel) or HyperTransport (AMD) for:
 	* cache coherency across sockets